patrick-crawford/WEB422-Backup/notes/intro-web-api-security.md

 You should be familiar with mLab from our [experience in WEB322](http://zenit.senecac.on.ca/~patrick.crawford/index.php/web322/course-notes/week8-class1/) as well as the [Teams API Setup notes](https://sictweb.github.io/web422/notes/teams-api-setup).  mLab will be responsible for hosting our separate (MongoDB) "users" database.

-To set up a new "users" database for the simple API, follow along with the [Teams API Setup notes](https://sictweb.github.io/web422/notes/teams-api-setup) starting with "**MongoDB Database**" and continuing until you complete the "**Adding a new User**" step.  **Note:** Instead of naming your collection "teams-api-db", name it "simple-api-users" to keep everything separate and clear.
+To set up a new "users" database for the simple API, follow along with the [Teams API Setup notes](https://sictweb.github.io/web422/notes/teams-api-setup) starting with "**MongoDB Database**" and continuing until you have a valid **Connection String** (This should look something like: `mongodb://user:password@ds123456.mlab.com:23456/simple-api-users`.  **Note:** Instead of naming your collection "teams-api-db", name it "simple-api-users" to keep everything separate and clear.

 Be sure to keep track of your connection string, as we will be using it in the next piece: